Click here to

 LD - Is TEFL a good choice?- Things to be aware of

-As with any foreign travel it’s important to do your research before you agree to anything.
+As with any foreign travel, it’s important to do your research before you agree to anything.
 While scams are rare, they do happen.
 No legitimate English school will ask you to hand over any money or pay administration fees to process your job application.

 While some will pay your travel costs, not all will.
 Equally, be wary of the school putting you in direct contact with a landlord over a registered letting agent.
-Landlords are not above giving schools a commission from placing tenants with them.
+Landlords are not above giving schools a commission for placing tenants with them.

-Letting agents and room finder sites are a safer way to find somewhere to live.
+Letting agents and room-finder sites are a safer way to find somewhere to live.
 However, government websites are usually the best source of information if you’re planning on travelling to a country for work.

-Equally do your research in terms of the visas, vaccinations and other things you need to have in place before you travel.
+Equally, do your research in terms of the visas, vaccinations and other things you need to have in place before you travel.
 Your new employer will have lots of experience helping new teachers of English so liaising with them can help smooth the process.

 Another important thing to check up on is the local laws of your destination country.
 Both in terms of day-to-day life and things like paying taxes.